Trail Conditions

 Backcountry Permits are required year round for all overnight trips in the park and they help us locate you in an emergency.
 Be sure to check the weather forecast, trail conditions, and closures beforehand.
 As always, leave a detailed itinerary with a friend or family member, including the date and time you plan to exit the backcountry.

 Keep wildlife alive and well by keeping your distance and storing your scented items properly.
 When given the opportunity to obtain human food, habituation can occur and result in harm to the animal, even euthanization.
-Be a part of the prevention, not the problem.
+Be a part of the prevention, not the problem

 Current Trail Conditions

-North Cascades National Park Complex is a dynamic, natural environment where events and conditions are unpredictable.
+North Cascades National Park Service Complex is a dynamic, natural environment where events and conditions are unpredictable.
 There is a possibility that trail and campground closures, environmental conditions (such as snow, high stream crossings, etc.), natural events (such as fires, aggressive animals, etc.), or other NPS management actions may impact your trip.

 Park footer